-Well actually we have quite a few new pieces to add the our gallery wall, since there were loads of eco prints I could use.
+Well, actually we have quite a few new pieces to add to our gallery wall since there were loads of eco prints I could use.
 But more about that later 😉 Let me first tell you a little bit about the Int’l Bloggers Club (IBC).
 Every month a group of bloggers from around the world get together to create something using a common theme.
 Our previous challenge was pebbles, and it always fascinates me how we can all take the same thing and end up making so many different things.

-Okay back to the challenge and how I made eco print wall art with the help of Mother Nature.
+Right, enough of my yapping; back to making some eco prints with the help of Mother Nature.

 So What’s An Eco Print?